 The SOGC has over 4,000 members, comprised of obstetricians, gynaecologists, family physicians, nurses, midwives, and allied health professionals working in the field of sexual reproductive health.

 A leading authority on reproductive health care, the SOGC produces national clinical guidelines for both public and medical education on important women’s health issues.

 The Royal College of Physicians and Surgeons of Canada granted the SOGC full accreditation as a Continued Professional Development provider for physicians and health care providers in Canada.
-The Society offers an impressive portfolio of professional educational activities including the Annual Clinical and Scientific Conference, Continuing Medical Education Programs, e-learning modules and its trailblazing MOREOB patient safety program.
-The SOGC recently celebrated its 70th anniversary.
-View our video Celebrating 70 years of excellence to learn more about the history of the SOGC.
+The Society offers an impressive portfolio of professional educational activities including the Annual Clinical and Scientific Conference, Continuing Medical Education Programs, e-learning modules and popular Advances in Labour and Risk Management (ALARM) program.
+The SOGC will be celebrating its 75th anniversary in 2019.
+Watch the video below, Celebrating 70 years of excellence, to learn more about the history of the SOGC.

 The SOGC's mission is to promote excellence in the practice of obstetrics and gynaecology and to advance the health of women through leadership, advocacy, collaboration and education.

 The SOGC believes that:

 - women should have equitable access to optimal, comprehensive, culturally-safe health care provided with integrity and compassion;